AplaProject/apla-docs-en/introduction/api2.rst

 txstatus/{hash}
 ==============================
-**GET** Returns a block number or an error of the sent transaction with given hash.
+**GET**/ Returns a block number or an error of the sent transaction with given hash.
 If the returned values of *blockid* and *errmsg* are empty, then the transaction hasn't yet been included into a block.

 Query